Frieze patterns in representation theory: Number friezes

 These have first appeared $1972$ in work of Cordes and Roselle \cite{CordesRoselle} (with extra conditions on the minors of the first $k \times k$-diamonds) and seem to not have been further researched until the introduction of cluster algebras.
 In particular, $SL_3$-friezes were discussed (in the guise of $2$-friezes) in \cite[Section 6]{Propp}, in \cite{BergeronReutenauer} $SL_k$-tilings were considered, and $SL_k$-friezes are studied more systematically in \cite{MGOT12, mg12, mgost14, Cuntz}.
 Here for the first time we need an extra condition on $(k+1) \times (k+1)$ determinants in the patterns to make sure that the patterns have a controllable behaviour.

 \begin{defi} An \emph{$SL_k$-frieze} over an integral domain $R$ is an array of numbers with finitely many rows:

 The first $k-1$ rows consist of $0$'s followed by a row of $1$'s from top and inversely at the bottom, and of $w \geq 1$ rows of elements $m_{ij}\in R$ in between, such that every $k\times k$-diamond of entries of the frieze has determinant $1$.
-The integer $w$ is again called the \emph{width} of the frieze. \\ The $SL_k$-frieze is called \emph{tame} if all $(k+1)\times (k+1)$-diamonds have determinant $0$.
+The integer $w$ is again called the \emph{width} of the frieze.\footnote{Similar to \cite[Section 3]{Crossroads}, we chose a slightly different labeling convention than in Definition \ref{Def:frieze}: the entries form a grid as before, but here they are not directly indexed by Pl\"ucker coordinates of some $Gr(2,n)$. } \\ The $SL_k$-frieze is called \emph{tame} if all $(k+1)\times (k+1)$-diamonds have determinant $0$.
 In general, we define an $l \times l$-diamond of the frieze, where $1 \leq l \leq k+1$, as the matrix having $l$ successive entries of the frieze on its diagonals and all other entries above and below the diagonal accordingly.
 Finally, if all non-trivial entries $m_{ij}$ with $0 \leq i,j \leq w$ are positive integers, we call the pattern \eqref{Eq:SLkfrieze} an \emph{integral} $SL_k$-frieze. \end{defi} We will see in Section \ref{Sec:Pluecker} how these friezes can be interpreted as evaluations of so-called Pl\"ucker friezes, whose entries are Pl\"ucker coordinates in the Grassmannian $Gr(k, n)$, where $n=w+k+1$.